Battle of Brunanburh (poem): Style and tone

+The Parker manuscript scribe correctly and consistently applies the Old English orthographic distinction between thorn (þ) and eth (ð) throughout — þ word-initially, ð medially and finally — a discipline many contemporary scribes did not maintain.
+This has direct implications for the contested place-name Dinges mere: the scribe writes it with initial D, not þ.
+Since he reliably distinguishes þ from D and Ð elsewhere, deriving Dingesmere from Old Norse þing (assembly) — as proposed in connection with the Viking assembly site at Thingwall on the Wirral — is difficult to sustain on palaeographical grounds.
+This is reinforced by the poem's alliterative structure: the governing head-stave of the Dinges mere passage alliterates on D, binding it with "dreorig" and "daraðalaf", and D does not alliterate with þ in either Old English or Old Norse prosodic convention.

 Editions, adaptations, and translations

 "The Battle of Brunanburh" is edited by Martin Foys and Kyle Smith, with annotations and links to digital images of all five of its manuscript witnesses, with modern translation, in the Old English Poetry in Facsimile Project'.

 The poem is included in the Anglo-Saxon Poetic Records.
 The now-accepted standard edition of the poem is the 1938 edition by Alistair Campbell.
 The Battle of Brunanburh: A Casebook, edited by Michael Livingston, was published by the University of Exeter Press in 2011; it includes two alternative translations of the poem and essays on the battle and the poem.

 The twelfth-century Anglo-Norman chronicler Geoffrey Gaimar likely used the account in the Anglo-Saxon Chronicle for his treatment of Æthelstan in his L'Estoire des Engles.
 English poet Alfred, Lord Tennyson translated (or "modernized") the poem in 1880, publishing it as part of his Ballads and Other Poems (and his son Hallam Tennyson published a prose translation of the poem).
 In contrast to many other translations of poetry, Tennyson's is still praised as "a faithful, sensitive, even eloquent recreation of its source."
 The Argentine writer Jorge Luis Borges wrote a short poem, "Brunanburh 937 AD," a translation of which was published in The New Yorker.
 In a 1968 lecture at Harvard University, Borges praised Tennyson's translation, stating that in some locutions Tennyson sounds "more Saxon than the original."
 A translation by Burton Raffel is included in Alexandra Hennessey Olsen's anthology Poems and prose from the Old English.